jasonkim7288/rails_tutor_booking/README.md

 ![datetime picker](docs/datetime_picker_2.png)

 ### Devise and Cancancan gem
-Devise gem is for authentication which takes care of log in, sign up, change password,
+Devise is a powerful gem for authentication which takes care of log in, sign up, change and reset password, cancel account including encrypting and decrypting the password.
+It includes controller, view, and even model

 [Go back](#table-of-contents)<br /><br /><br />